 New Orleans, LA

-Another city well known for multiple haunted places is New Orleans, particularly its historic cemeteries.
-The oldest still in existence and reportedly the most haunted is St. Louis Cemetery No. 1.
-Also known as the “City of the Dead”, St. Louis Cemetery holds more than 100,000 above-ground tombs and, unlike other local cemeteries, visitors must be accompanied by a licensed tour guide.
-The places that draw the most attention, particularly during the Halloween season, are the tombs of Marie Laveau, the New Orleans Voodoo Queen and Madame LaLaurie, murderous owner of LaLaurie Mansion in the French Quarter.
+Another city well known for haunted places is New Orleans, especially in historic cemeteries.
+The oldest and most haunted is St. Louis Cemetery No. 1.
+Also known as “City of the Dead”, St. Louis Cemetery holds more than 100,000 above-ground tombs.
+However, unlike other cemeteries, you must be accompanied by a licensed tour guide.
+The place drawing the most attention is the tomb of Marie Laveau.
+You may know her as the New Orleans Voodoo Queen.
+Also buried here is Madame LaLaurie, murderous owner of LaLaurie Mansion in the French Quarter.
+If you do go, make sure to bring along a friend, in case your tour guide disappears.

 The Stanley Hotel